-The password of the System account is common across JP1/OA and Hitachi Command Suite products.
-If the password of the System account has already been changed in JP1/OA or Hitachi Command Suite product installed in your system, the default password will not apply.
+The password of the System account is common across Hitachi Command Suite products.
+If the password of the System account has already been changed in Hitachi Command Suite product installed in your system, the default password will not apply.

 User IDs are not case sensitive.
 Passwords are case sensitive.